datachai-rei/datachai-rei/README.md

 ~~I'm a freelance digital marketing specialist~~

 ### 🔭 I’m currently working on
-- segmentation model in python
+- time series forecasting in R and python
 - email newsletter template in html

 ### 🌱 I’m currently learning